Robustness of Algorithms for Causal Structure Learning to Hyperparameter Choice: Introduction

-\textbf{Related work.} This work connects with the existing literature mainly through the topics of performance evaluation and hyperparameter analysis.
+\textbf{Related work.} This work connects with the existing literature mainly through the topics of performance evaluation and HP analysis.
 The performance of structure learning algorithms has been evaluated from a number of different perspectives, such as mixed data types \citep{raghuEvaluationCausalStructure2018a} or time series data \citep{assaad2022survey}.
 In an attempt to strengthen the evaluation, there have been efforts to develop testing environments that closely resemble real-life datasets.
 Some examples include simulators based on gene regulatory networks \citep{vandenbulckeSynTReNGeneratorSynthetic2006} or neuropathic pain pathology \citep{tuNeuropathicPainDiagnosis2019a}. \citet{grunbaumQuantitativeProbingValidating2023} take evaluation further by proposing to test algorithms on the parts of real-life datasets that are known a priori.
 Furthermore, to improve reproducibility, \citet{riosBenchpressScalableVersatile2022} developed a benchmarking platform that covers a wide range of learning methods and data scenarios.
-The importance of hyperparameters and their impact on performance have been mostly studied in other areas outside of structure learning.
-In the offline Reinforcement Learning (RL) setting, \citet{paineHyperparameterSelectionOffline2020} reported, among other aspects, that robustness to hyperparameter choices is an important issue and that careful tuning can deliver close to optimal policies. \citet{zhangImportanceHyperparameterOptimization2021}, on the other hand, make a case for hyperparameter tuning in model-based RL.
-Furthermore, according to \citet{machlanskiHyperparameterTuningModel2023} and \citet{tonshoffWhereDidGap2023}, hyperparameters alone can be responsible for reaching, or even surpassing, SotA performance levels.
-Hyperparameters in structure learning have mostly been discussed in the context of tuning.
-One common approach is to select hyperparameters that result in stable structure predictions across random data samples \citep{liuStabilityApproachRegularization2010,sunConsistentSelectionTuning2013,stroblAutomatedHyperparameterSelection2021}.
+The importance of HPs and their impact on performance have been mostly studied in other areas outside of structure learning.
+In the offline Reinforcement Learning (RL) setting, \citet{paineHyperparameterSelectionOffline2020} reported, among other aspects, that robustness to HP choices is an important issue and that careful tuning can deliver close to optimal policies. \citet{zhangImportanceHyperparameterOptimization2021}, on the other hand, make a case for HP tuning in model-based RL.
+Similar observations have been reported in causal effect estimation \citep{machlanskiHyperparameterTuningModel2023}, graph learning \citep{tonshoffWhereDidGap2023}, code classification \citep{shen2020improving} and evolutionary algorithms \citep{eiben2011parameter}, where SotA performance levels are attributed to HPs alone.
+HPs have been also studied in the broader context of ``tunability'' \citep{probst2019tunability} and optimisation approaches \citep{yu2020hyper}.
+Some notable recent works even challenge our current understanding of how HPs interact with loss functions \citep{huang2023hyperparameter} and decision boundaries \citep{sohl2024boundary}.
+HPs in structure learning have mostly been discussed in the context of tuning.
+One common approach is to select HPs that result in stable structure predictions across random data samples \citep{liuStabilityApproachRegularization2010,sunConsistentSelectionTuning2013,stroblAutomatedHyperparameterSelection2021}.
 Another strand of work performs out-of-sample validation for tuning purposes based on predictive accuracy of models fitted in accordance with the recovered graph structure \citep{bizaOutofSampleTuningCausal2022}, or assigned scores developed specifically for structure recovery tuning \citep{chobthamTuningStructureLearning2023}.
 Metrics based on regression error have been also considered \citep{marxIdentifiabilityCauseEffect2019}, though in the context of two variables.

 \textbf{Structure.} In Section \ref{sec:background} we briefly discuss the basics of structure learning.
 Section \ref{sec:hyperSL} demonstrates the importance of hyperparameters in structure learning via a bivariate example, further motivating more extensive numerical experiments presented in Section \ref{sec:exps}.
 Section \ref{sec:conclusion} concludes the paper and offers potential future work directions.